SebastianDW/SebastianDW/README.md

 <h1 align="center">SEBASTIAN ORTIZ</h1>
 <h3 align="center">
 Sebastian is a freelance frontend designer and developer Peruvian. interested in planning and design to solving real life problems with code.
-Generate content to build your brand and contribute to the community.</h3>
+Generate content to build his brand and contribute to the community.</h3>
 <hr><br>

 <h3 align="center">Languages and Tools:</h3>